xrettle/WFGY/ProblemMap/GlobalFixMap/Retrieval/deltaS_probes.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (ΔS probes)**
+> ΔS based probes are WFGY diagnostic tools for tension in retrieval behavior.
+> They highlight suspicious regions but do not by themselves prove that a system is correct or incorrect.

+---

 A compact playbook to measure semantic distance and catch failure modes before they surface in answers.
 Run these probes store-agnostic and model-agnostic.
 Use the readings to route fixes to the right WFGY pages.